 WB: Last years attendees really enjoyed the hallway track.
 It’s a great place to meet new people and talk with your peers and just network with other admins.

 Of course the price everybody liked.
 It’s low cost for 2 great days of training and talks and papers.
-We try to keep the price low and still give the attendees there money’s worth in traing, talks and food.
+We try to keep the price low and still give the attendees there money’s worth in training, talks and food.
 All meals except breakfast is included in the price.

 SA: What process would someone in another location need to follow to start a PICC conference in their area?